Triggerise/triggerise.github.io/index.markdown

   of nudges, Tiko prompts users to attend appointments and follow-ups, promoting longer-term positive behaviour change and a cycle of healthy decision-making "
 What-We-Do-Image: "/uploads/TRIGGERISE_KIBERA_139.webp"
-What-section-three-title: Agile Programmes | Effective outcomes
+What-section-three-title: Agile programmes | Effective outcomes
 What-section-three-description: "Using the real-time data generated from member interactions, user ratings and customer surveys, we measure our impact quantitatively.
 We evaluate how effective our incentives are and gain valuable insights into the behavioural